Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Introduction

 This paper is organized as follows.
-In Section~\ref{Sec:RC}, we provide preliminary concepts on RC, followed by Section~\ref{Sec:NVAR}, where NVAR is introduced.
-Section~\ref{Sec:Hybrid_NVAR} presents the proposed data-adaptive model.
-In Section~\ref{Sec:res}, we showcase the results of our experiments, starting with noise-free data from the Lorenz-63 chaotic system, present the performance of both standard and our adaptive NVAR, introduce varying levels of synthetic noise, and compare the forecasting performance of the two models.
-Finally, in Sections~\ref{Sec:conclusions} and \ref{Sec:computational-environment}, we discuss the experimental results and methods used.
+Section~\ref{Sec:Background} provides preliminary concepts on RC and the standard NVAR.
+In Section~\ref{Sec:res}, we showcase the results of our experiments.
+Section~\ref{Sec:conclusions} provides a discussion of these experimental results and the scalability of the methods, and Section~\ref{Sec:methods} details the formulation and algorithm of Adaptive NVAR together with the computational environment.

-\section{Background}
+\subsection{Background}

+This section provides a summary of the concept of RC and NVAR.
+The formulation of the hybrid ESN (HESN), employed for comparative purposes in our experiments, is not presented here.
+It is detailed in \cite{pathak2018hybrid}, but its central idea consists of the addition of a knowledge-based term to Equation~\ref{eq:RC}.

-\subsection{Reservoir Computing}
+\subsubsection{Reservoir Computing}

-In this section, we briefly introduce traditional RC, extended to include leaky integrator neurons.
-Let $X_i=[x_{1,i},x_{2,i},\dots,x_{d,i}]\in\mathbb{R}^{d}$ be a time series training data for time $i\in\{1,\dots,T\}$.
+We introduce traditional RC, extended to include leaky integrator neurons.
+Let $X_i=[x_{1,i},x_{2,i},\dots,x_{d,i}]\in\mathbb{R}^{d}$ be a time-series training data for time $i\in\{1,\dots,T\}$.
 This linear vector is introduced into the reservoir through the input layer with a fixed, randomly sampled matrix $W_{\text{in}}$.
-The dynamic reservoir system can then be represented by the following iterations
+The dynamic reservoir system is governed by the following iterative update

-where $r_i$ is an $m$-dimensional vector whose dimension is generally taken to be of a much higher dimension $m>d$.
-The parameter $\alpha\in [0,1]$ is the leaking (or decay) rate of the nodes, $f$ is an activation function (commonly, $f(x)=tanh(x)$), $A$ is a fixed, randomly sampled connectivity matrix, and $b$ is a bias vector.
+where $r_i$ is an $m$-dimensional reservoir state vector, typically with $m>d$.
+The parameter $\alpha\in [0,1]$ denotes the leaking (or decay) rate of the nodes, $f$ is an activation function (commonly, $f(x)=tanh(x)$), $A$ is a fixed, randomly sampled connectivity matrix, and $b$ is a bias vector.
 Finally, $W_{\text{out}}$ is trained on the data and obtained by least-squares regression with Tikhonov regularization.
-The loss function is as
+The loss function is defined as